Janet Haworth: Background

 and became a town and county councillor.

+Political career

 Assembly Member

 At the May 2011 election to the National Assembly for Wales, she was in third place on the Conservative list for the North Wales region.
 The Conservatives won two seats, which meant that Haworth was not elected.
 Antoinette Sandbach, who held one of the two Conservative list seats, was elected to the House of Commons at the 2015 general election.
 Sandbach announced her resignation from the National Assembly on 8 May 2015.
 As the next available candidate on the party list from 2011, Haworth succeeded her as an assembly member.
 She resigned as a Councillor in October 2015 after facing criticisms for her lack of attendance in council meetings following her appointment as an Assembly Member.

+Haworth was defeated at the 2016 Assembly election.